MahmouodMagdi/RTL-to-GDS-Implementaton-of-Low-Power-Configurable-Multi-Clock-Digital-System-/README.md

 # RTL Code
 This system is designed using the VERILOG HDL and all the .v files can be found in the RTL floder.

+# Test Bench
+The system is tested using a verilog test bench which you will find in the TB directory

 # Images
 You will find the system block diagram in the Images directory